maciej-sz/nbp-php/api.md

 ### `fromDay` method

-Returns a gold rate from specific date.
+Returns a gold rate for a specific date.

 <details>
 <summary>Example</summary>